 - Tylenol/ibuprofen or pain killer of your choice

 - Sudafed/Benadryl for congestion

 - Tryptophan 500 to 2000 mg or Melatonin 5 mg to help you sleep

 - Inhalers if you are asthmatic or prone to asthma-like reactions

 4. Anticipate UTIs and yeast infections.

 Given the very dry and often less-than-hygienic conditions, women may be more prone to urinary tract infections (UTIs) and yeast infections on the playa (in fact, One Medical often sees a spike in UTIs immediately following the event).
-To prevent lady troubles, Rhee recommends that you take a daily probiotic and cranberry tablets and drink plenty of water, as well as urinating after having sex, always wiping from front to back, and wearing loose, breathable materials like cotton.
+To prevent lady troubles, Rhee recommends the following:

-And don’t forget that when you get home, you can use the One Medical mobile app to treat UTIs without an appointment.
+And don’t forget that when you get home, you can use the One Medical mobile app to treat most UTIs and yeast infections without an appointment.